Lanzoor/periodica/README.md

 Go mess around with stuff, find some bugs, contribute improvements, or just enjoy playing with the element database!

 > The elementdata.json file is public domain — feel free to use it however you like. **But giving credit helps and shows respect to the effort behind it.** (Just don’t say that you made it, or use it to get profit.
 That's some real legal trouble right there.)

+# IMPORTANT NOTE: Since how the program validates isotope names, any unadded isotope names will result in weird behaviours.
+Please, DO NOT TRUST THE DAUGHTER ISOTOPES OF RECENTLY ADDED ELEMENTS.